KDevZilla/KDevzilla.github.io/index.md

 ### AStar
 [Download zip file](https://github.com/KDevZilla/ZipExe/raw/main/AStar.zip)\
 [Project Information and source code](https://github.com/KDevZilla/AStar)\
-This is a project that user A* search algorithm to find the shortest path in a maze.
+This is a project that uses an A* search algorithm to find the shortest path in a maze.
 ![Image Image](https://raw.githubusercontent.com/KDevZilla/Resource/main/AStar_Screen_01.png)

 ### Password Generator